barryWhiteHat/roll_up/README.md

 ```

-In order to update the merkle tree the prover needs to aggragete together X transactions.
+In order to update the merkle tree the prover needs to aggregate together X transactions.
 For each transaction they check
 ```
 1. Takes the merkel root as input from the smart contract (if it is the first iteration) or from the merkle root from the previous transaction.
 2. Find the leaf that matches the message in the merkle tree.
-NOTE: If their are two messages that match both can be updated as their is no replay protection this should be solved on the next layer this is simply the read and write layer, we do not check what is being written here.
+NOTE: If there are two messages that match, both can be updated as their is no replay protection this should be solved on the next layer this is simply the read and write layer, we do not check what is being written here.
 3. Check that the proving key matches the owner of that leaf.
 4. Confirm that the signature is correct.